-We list our special offers and late availability Devon breaks here.
+We list our special offers and late availability Devon holidays here.

-If you want to check general availability for a particular date, use our availability summary.
+If you want to check general availability at Wheatland Farm for a particular date, use our availability summary.
 Remember, Balebarn Lodge sleeps 8, Beech Lodge sleeps 6, Honeysuckle Lodge, Nuthatch Lodge and Otter Cottage sleep 4 each.

 Summer 2022 – July and August Holidays